 For more assistance with staying on top of maintenance needs, OnStar can help by providing regular updates.
 Push the blue OnStar button at any time and ask an Advisor to run an On-Demand Diagnostics* check on your vehicle.
 You can also enroll in monthly vehicle diagnostics reports to receive updates on your car’s key operating systems.
-And with a Connected Services plan,* you can use your vehicle mobile app* to remotely check the status of your car’s tire pressure (if properly equipped), fuel level and oil life.
+And with the vehicle mobile app,* you can remotely check the status of your car’s tire pressure (if properly equipped), fuel level and oil life.

 Plan for changing climates and road conditions

 If your college is far from home, take a look at the seasonal forecast to see how conditions compare.
 For instance, if you’re going from a warm state to a cold-weather state, prepare your vehicle for winter by checking that your tires have plenty of tread remaining and adding necessities like an ice scraper to the trunk.
 On the other hand, some Southern states can experience torrential rain and storms in the winter.
 If that’s where you’re heading, be sure you have fresh windshield wipers and plenty of washer fluid.

 Longer journeys can be unpredictable and increase the possibility of emergencies and delays, so having basic emergency supplies on board is crucial.
 Consider packing snacks and water in the event you’re stranded, as well as a first-aid kit and multitool.
 In cold climates, consider adding a blanket, a hat and gloves.
 Check out these additional items you should keep in your car.
 While you will hopefully never need to use any of these items, you’ll be glad to have them on hand if you run into trouble.